Njoxpy/react-learning-journey/tutorials/basics/day_3.md

 On the top left is the name of the component that is currently being observer usign react developer tools and on the right side are the list of functionality that you can with the react application offered by the React Developer Tools, the first one is `suspend` which is used to suspend the current element in your react application, the 2nd one is used for inspecting that component into a DOM elements tab section, the last one is for logging component data into the console and when you click into it you will get component data into the console.

 ## Best Practices

 - Naming convention of the function should resemble with the event of the element, like that from the above a example since we are dealing with the click event then the name of the function should start with the name handle then followed by the type of event.

 - Use meangfull and descriptive names for your variables so that next time another person is into your codebase knows the flow of your project from start to finish.

-- When passing a name of the function as the dynamic values into onClick functionality then be carefull not to invoke a function.Example:
+- When passing a name of the function as the dynamic values into onClick functionality be carefull not to invoke a function instead we pass a reference to the function as the event handler.Example:

 ```js
 const Home = () => {